 THE ART OF TRAVELING

-When you pack your bags to explore the beauties of your own country or to travel around the world, consider these keys for a happy journey:
+When you pack your bags to explore the beauties of your own country or to travel around the world, consider these travel tips for a happy journey:

 Travel lightly.
 Your are not traveling for people to see you.